 The Virus Characterization, Isolation, Production, and Sequencing Core is housed within the Division of Microbiology.

 The Virus Characterization, Isolation, Production and Sequencing (VCIPS) Core provides virological services to TNPRC NIH core and affiliate investigators.
 The core provides characterized infectious viruses, entire lots of virus when needed for large-scale individual projects, performs titration assays, prepares virus for inoculations, carries out virological assays such as new drug inhibition testing, provides advice to NIH funded investigators on choice of challenge virus for projects, and provides training in virological techniques to investigators.

 Altogether the core’s primary goal is to provide NIH investigators at the TNPRC and our affiliate investigators with virological service that their labs do not or cannot provide.
 Many NIH investigators at the TNPRC are in need of challenge viruses, characterized stocks, challenge inocula and advice on which virus to choose for a specific project.
-This is central function of the core is to provide these essentials materials plus consultation to TNPRC researchers and our affiliate investigators.
+This is central function of the core is to provide these essential materials plus consultation to TNPRC researchers and our affiliate investigators.